+July 1954

-July 1954- Marvin Griffin announces his candidacy for governor of Georgia, campaigning against desegregation and proposing the completion of the Stone Mountain carving.
+Marvin Griffin announces his candidacy for governor of Georgia, campaigning against desegregation and proposing the completion of the Stone Mountain carving 57 days after the Brown vs. Board of Education ruling

-1956- Governor Marvin Griffin signs into law the new Georgia state flag which includes the Confederate battle flag.
+Governor Marvin Griffin signs into law the new Georgia state flag which includes the Confederate battle flag.

-1958- Governor Marvin Griffin signs a law purchasing Stone Mountain and creating the Stone Mountain Memorial Association (SMMA) to oversee the completion of the carving.
+Governor Marvin Griffin signs a law purchasing Stone Mountain and creating the Stone Mountain Memorial Association (SMMA) to oversee the completion of the carving.

-1964- Carving resumes under Governor Carl Sanders and the city observes the Battle of Atlanta centennial.
+Carving resumes under Governor Carl Sanders and the city observes the Battle of Atlanta centennial.

+May 9, 1970

-May 9, 1970- Progress on the carving is unveiled in official ceremony, featuring Vice President Spiro Agnew after President Richard Nixon suddenly cancels his appearance.
+Progress on the carving is unveiled in official ceremony, featuring Vice President Spiro Agnew after President Richard Nixon suddenly cancels his appearance.

-1972- Carving is officially completed.
+Carving is officially completed by carver Roy Faulkner.

-1994- In preparation for the 1996 Olympic Games, Stone Mountain begins exhibit renovations to soften focus on the Civil War.
+In preparation for the 1996 Olympic Games, Stone Mountain begins exhibit renovations to soften focus on the Civil War.

-2002- The Confederate battle flag is removed from the state flag and the Confederate memorial on Stone Mountain is protected by law.
+The Confederate battle flag is removed from the state flag and the Confederate memorial on Stone Mountain is protected by law.